 browse list of realtors working in Washington County

-The size of Washington County is roughly 2,189 square kilometers.
-USDA defined regions of rural loan ineligibility in Washington cover 20 square kilometers of the county.
-Approximately 0.9% of Washington County is ineligible for traditional USDA home loans.
-The influence score for Washington County is 2.
+The size of Washington County is roughly 2,329 square kilometers.
+There are no geographical USDA loan restrictions in this county.
+The influence score for Washington County is 9.
 Look below for the interactive county level map illustration below for more details.

-Start your search for USDA loan eligible properties in the cities of Washington County, NY
+Start your search for USDA loan eligible properties in the cities of Washington County, KS

 * cities most likely to have USDA loan eligible properties for sale.